veeru-10/veeru-10/README.md

 # 💫 About Me:
-  Hi!!!, My name isVeeranjini, I'm a Aspiring full stack developer.
+  Hi!!!
+My name isVeeranjini, I'm a Aspiring full stack developer.
 I have a strong foundation in web technologies such as html, css, js, react, css frameworks like bootstrap and TailwindCSS. and i have been focusing on backend development and actively learning backend technologies such as node js, express, mongoDB.
 During my acadamic journey i have primarly worked on simple frontend projects and build strong foundation in core CS fundamentals.
   Currently, Enhancing my full-stack skills at Innomatics research labs institute which is loacted in Hyderabad.
 I'm looking forword to start my professional carrer in an organisation where i can learn from experience professionals and contribute to meaning full projects and grow as a Software Developer.